 Bats are less likely to be seen during the winter months, when they hibernate in cool and humid shelters.
 During this time the bat's body system slows down and its heart rate drops.
-It is important not to disturb any bats during hibernation - the act of waking will use up vital fat reserves, which are needed to sustain the bat until spring.
+It's important not to disturb bats during hibernation.
+The act of waking will use up vital fat reserves, which are needed to sustain the bat until spring.

 Appearance: Bats often display characteristics peculiar to their species, for example the long-eared bat has unusually lengthy ears.
 In Britain, the most common bats have a small body, short legs, fairly narrow wings and a short tail.
 Colours vary from colony to colony, but ears and muzzle are dark and body hair a shade between orange-brown and grey-brown

 Size: Again, this is dependent on species.
-Pipistrelle bats measure 3-5cm with a wingspan between 19-25cm.
+Pipistrelle bats measure 3-5cm with a wingspan of 19-25cm.
 The greater horseshoe bat and the noctule bat have a wingspan up to 38cm